11 Romantic Things to Do in Point Pleasant NJ Off Season

-WHY GO: Point Pleasant Beach NJ has been catering to generation after generation of sun-worshippers and boardwalk babies.
+WHY GO: Most things to do in Point Pleasant NJ revolve around the beach in summertime, as Point Pleasant Beach has been catering to generation after generation of sun-worshippers and boardwalk babies.

 The Point Pleasant Beach population quadruples over the summer.
 Many visitors are just day trippers.
 But more are “weeklies” or “seasonals” who have been coming here since they were kids.
 A good number now bring their own children and in many cases, grandchildren, to the shore.

-Come offseason, though, and Empty Nesters hold sway.
-You can get into the best restaurants, shop without hassle, fish in peace, and stay in one of New Jersey’s most romantic B&B’s.
-Read on, and we’ll show you how the Mavens do Point Pleasant Beach right.
+Come offseason, though, and you can get into the best restaurants, shop without hassle, fish in peace, and stay in one of New Jersey’s most romantic B&B’s.
+Read on, and we’ll show you how the Mavens do Point Pleasant NJ right.

 The Getaway Mavens included Point Pleasant Beach on our “12 Romantic New Jersey Getaways” roundup here.
 Check it out for more to do in the Garden State.